Intune Alternatives Comparison Guide for 2024

 Intune vs. SCCM

+SCCM, Microsoft’s System Center Configuration Manager, is another device security option within the Microsoft product ecosystem.
 SCCM is older than the recent release of Intune and designed strictly for on-premise work environments.
-This means you must maintain your own on-premise network and server to run SCCM.
+You must maintain your on-premise network and server to run SCCM.

-Just be aware that Microsoft is in the midst of consolidating its products, especially around endpoint management.
-In fact, SCCM is currently being rolled into Microsoft Endpoint Manager and Intune, which makes things a bit more confusing for customers.
+Be aware that Microsoft is consolidating its products, especially around endpoint management.
+SCCM is being rolled into Microsoft Endpoint Manager and Intune, making things more confusing for customers.
 Currently, however, all products are supported and can be used separately.

-However, SCCM does give you more control over your devices.
-SCCM is agent-based, meaning each device requires a small software install, known as an agent.
-This agent can essentially give your admins full control of any device on your network.
+SCCM does not offer a cloud option, so Intune is the better choice for a web-based control panel.
+Intune’s cloud-based solution has several advantages, including more straightforward support for remote and hybrid workforces without the need to support a complex VPN infrastructure or extend access to their internal networks.
+However, SCCM gives you more control over your devices.
+SCCM is agent-based, meaning each device requires a minor software install known as an agent.
+This agent can provide your admins with complete control of any device on your network.

 SCCM Pros